Voluntary work in Belgium

 Ghent, Bruges and Liege are other beautiful destinations that offer voluntary work in Belgium, jam-packed with open parks and squares, galleries and museums and architecture that makes even walking around the streets a great way to spend an afternoon.

-Volunteering in Belgium
+Volunteering projects in Belgium

-Voluntary work in Belgium can vary from lasting a few weeks to up to a year, and can include tutoring, community development, and arts and culture placements to name a few.
+Voluntary work in Belgium can vary from lasting a few weeks to up to a year, and can include tutoring, community development, arts and culture placements to name a few.
 Teaching English is a great option for volunteers, as you will gain valuable teaching experience and pad out your resume, and be able to initiate a cultural exchange between you and Belgium’s native, alongside helping to improve your students’ future employability!

 Another great opportunity is to undertake voluntary work in Belgium that has a positive social impact on those less privileged.
 Social work volunteers will have the chance to support communities in need, whether that is in the form of tutoring, education, community events or just generally assisting those who need help.
 You will have an endless amount of options, which results in an endless amount of opportunities and variation.